matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Configure Firewall Rules to control traffic going in or out of the network.
 Stateful.
 Each firewall rule has priority (0 to 65535) assigned to it.
 0 has highest priority.
 65535 has the lowest priority.
 Default implied rule with the lowest priority (65535).
 Allow all egress.
 Deny all ingress.
 Default rules can't be deleted.
-You can override default rules by defining new rules with priority 0-65534.
+You can override default rules by defining new rules with priority from 0 to 65534.
 Default VPC has 4 additional rules with priority 65534. default-allow-internal, default-allow-rdp, default-allow-ssh, default-allow-icmp.

 166) System Event Logs?